-1. Organika.
-This place serves up so many different vegetarian and vegan bowl options along with those acai bowls I mentioned earlier.
+2. Organi-K. This place serves up so many different vegetarian and vegan bowl options along with a few acai bowls.
 An easy option for vegetarians.

-2. Orangy.
-Surprisingly, Organika isn’t even the most vegetarian/vegan place in Sayulita.
-That honor goes to a little nook of a juice bar that serves up the thickest and most delicious smoothies and shakes.
+3. Orangy.
+Next to where I get my laundry is a little nook of a juice bar that serves up the thickest and most delicious smoothies and shakes.
 They also do a lot of energy dense balls.

 3. Attico.
 Not only is this one of the best outdoor bars to go to for live music every night, they’ve got one of the best vegetarian menus.
 Try anything with the yaca (jackfruit) or go for one of their bowls.
 Large portions, cheap prices, really high quality ingredients.
 Probably the best value as far as bowls.
 I was pleasantly surprised the first time I ordered food here, since I had only ever come for the drinks and the music.

-7. El Jakal.
-I wouldn’t call this a vegetarian place, as the selection isn’t very large, but my vegetarian friends come here for their jackfruit (yaca) dishes.
-It’s that good.
+6. El Jakal.
+I wouldn’t call this a vegetarian place, as the selection isn’t very large, but I will come here for their jackfruit (yaca) dishes, especially the jackfruit with mole.